Sensory Support

 Team Leader (Staffordshire)

-Discover how our Sensory Support can make a difference for you or someone you care about.
+Discover how our Sensory Support can help you or someone you care about.
+We can support people at home or in their community.
+You can refer yourself or someone else.

 We can provide a free needs assessment upon referral.